we become open to the world that we are living in.

 |Stephan Gaskin at the Helm in early 70's|

 At first glance that may seem surprising.
-After all, I do Sit Still Doing Nothing -- a lot.
+After all, I spend hours and hours each week Sitting Still Doing Nothing.

 Out to Save the World